Mansi-Sun/pkydrip/content/english/product/pky-eg08.md

   - "Communication: LoRa (up to 2.5km)"
   - "Dimensions: 290 x 225 x 84 mm"

-application :
+application:
-  - ✔ Orchards: Ideal for large-scale fruit tree irrigation where traditional wiring is impractical.
+  - "✔ Orchards: Ideal for large-scale fruit tree irrigation where traditional wiring is impractical."
-  - ✔ Mountain Farms: Perfect for terraced or sloped agricultural fields without access to electricity.
+  - "✔ Mountain Farms: Perfect for terraced or sloped agricultural fields without access to electricity."
-  - ✔ Urban Landscaping: Suitable for parks, roadside greenery, and riverbanks where trenching or cabling is difficult.
+  - "✔ Urban Landscaping: Suitable for parks, roadside greenery, and riverbanks where trenching or cabling is difficult."

 cta:
   text: "Contact us for technical drawings, quotes, or integration advice."